 Information contained in this report came from two sources.
 One source was information gathered by staff who implemented or now maintain the court's e-filing system.
 The second source was surveys of lawyers and litigants who had e-filed in the Orange County Superior Court after it became mandatory.
 In order to assess user's experiences and satisfaction with e-filing, three separate surveys were developed and distributed.
 Two surveys were developed to assess litigants' experiences related to ease of use, convenience/hardship of e-filing, satisfaction with e-filing costs, and the speed of acceptance of e-filed documents.
 One survey was drafted for litigants represented by an attorney and the second for self-represented litigants (SRLs).
 The survey questions were designed to compare the user's experience with the e-filing process to the traditional paper filing procedures.
-A third survey was developed specifically for the e-filing training, enhanced and/or specialized services, and customer service and feedback.
+A third survey was developed specifically for the e-filing service providers (EFSPs).
+The EFSP survey asked about topics such as billing and accounting issues, e-filing training, enhanced and/or specialized services, and customer service and feedback.
 The key findings from these surveys are discussed below.